 Based near Lacock Abbey in Wiltshire lays the home of National Trust’s Fox Talbot Museum, home to the life works of photographer William Henry Fox Talbot.
 The museum celebrates Fox Talbot’s contributions towards photography and has a variety of displays throughout telling his story.

 The previous lighting scheme comprised of over 130 35W Halogen reflectors which burnt over 4500 watts.
-Lighting Services were brought in to bring a more efficient lighting solution to the museum whilst working with the current system and being suitable for the historic settings.
+Connected Light were brought in to bring a more efficient lighting solution to the museum whilst working with the current system and being suitable for the historic settings.

 The expected energy savings every year were in excess of £1400, and the forecasted payback period was less than 2 years.
 Each lamp installed has an expected lifetime of 25,000 hours, which is around 8 years for an average National Trust property.